proyecto26/thecryptopurge/README.md

 `The Crypto Purge` is a real-time game based on The Purge, a 2013 American dystopian action horror film.

 ## What it does
-Players will have multiple modes to play the game, `single` and `multiplayer`. **Single mode** includes killing zombies and social ranking with friends for earn prizes.
+Players will have multiple modes to play the game, `single` and `multiplayer`. **Single mode** includes killing zombies and social ranking with friends for earn prizes, the top scorers on the `leaderboard` will split the prize pool grant.
 **Multiplayer mode** allows players to contribute a certain amount of tokens to the prize pool before each game and the prize pool is split by `Smart Contracts` and a `Server Side authority` between the **winners** of the game.

 `The Crypto Purge` has a crypto integrated backend that runs on **Binance Smart Chain**. **Smart contracts** are responsible for prize pool redistribution and **web3.js (Metamask, etc)** takes care of the wallet connection.